Opinion | Follow along with Post columnists as they watch the VP debate

 Election 2020: What to know

-Follow live updates on the election, Trump and coronavirus here.
+Follow live updates on the election and the vice-presidential debate here.

 Democrats Joe Biden and Sen. Kamala D. Harris hold a steady lead over President Trump and Vice President Pence, with an edge of 53 percent to 43 percent among registered voters, according to the latest Post-ABC News poll.
 Biden also leads Trump in the key battleground of Pennsylvania.